What If? (book): Content

 What If? is mainly composed of answers Munroe gives to readers' hypothetical questions on various scientific topics.
 The questions tend to be rather unusual, assuming an improbable scenario and inquiring a logical conclusion to the situation.
 The first question Munroe answered for the blog was the following:

-Using mathematics and physics, Munroe concluded such a situation would result in a large explosion, and that ultimately, the result would be a ruling of hit by pitch.
+Using mathematics and physics, Munroe concluded such a situation would result in a nuclear fusion explosion, and that ultimately, the result would be a ruling of hit by pitch.
 What If? approaches its subject matter with a sense of wit and sometimes makes use of approximations to answer questions that seem impossible to solve.
 Most questions demand assumptions and cross-disciplinary science skills to answer, resulting in "back-of-the-envelope" calculations.
 What If? is interspersed with "charmingly-amateur" stick figure illustrations.

 The book also features periodic sections titled "Weird (and Worrying) Questions from the What If?
 Inbox", which are short collections of questions Munroe had not answered because he did not "want to think about that".
 In an interview, Munroe stated that he "never got past the initial mental image" of the question "How cold would your teeth have to get in order for a cup of hot coffee to make them shatter on contact?"